 It wanted something.
 She wanted something.
 And it wasn’t freedom.

 Kanna looked over her shoulder again at the woman who was pushing her.
-She watched the flexed shoulders that held the arms up, watched the long fingers that pressed to the metal.
+She watched the flexed shoulders that held the arms up, watched the long fingers and rough palms that pressed to the metal.
 It was as if the woman had become a servant, as if the tables had turned.
 Seeing the effort made Kanna smile.
-The smile didn’t feel good, though.
+The smile didn’t feel good, but it was an addicting sort of displeasure.
 It made her feel like a criminal.

 Her free hand came to hover over the brake lever.